OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 #### 3.14.2	Rationale

 ### 3.15	SBOM Confidentiality
 SBOMs may be subject to confidentiality agreements.
-A conformant SBOM must, however, not be subject to any confidentiality agreements that would prevent a recipient from redistributing the SBOM to any party to whom such recipient has a right to redistribute the corresponding software.
+A conformant SBOM must, however, not be subject to any confidentiality agreements that would prevent a recipient from redistributing the parts of the SBOM applicable to software that such recipient has a right to redistribute.

 #### 3.15.1	Verification Material/Reference material
 #### 3.15.2	Rationale